zchyde/brooklinebooksmith.com/_events/2016-05/breakwater-reading.md

 ---

-Join us for a night of new stories, essays, and poems by MFA candidates from Emerson, BU, and UMass Boston.
-Fore more information, please visit breakwaterreadingseries.wordpress.com
+Join us for a night of new stories, essays, and poems by MFA candidates from Emerson, BU, and UMass Boston.&nbsp;